Baertram/LibSets/LibSets/ReadMe_LibSets.md

 -- 	Global set get data functions
 ------------------------------------------------------------------------
 --Returns the wayshrines as table for the setId.
-The table contains up to 3 wayshrines for wayshrine nodes in the different factions, --e.g. wayshrines={382,382,382,}.
+The table contains up to 3 wayshrines for wayshrine nodes in the different factions, --e.g. wayshrines={382,382,382}.
 All entries can be the same, or even a negative value which means: No weayshrine is known --Else the order of the entries is 1=Admeri Dominion, 2=Daggerfall Covenant, 3=Ebonheart Pact --> Parameters: setId number: The set's setId
+-->             withRelatedZoneIds boolean: Also provide a mappingTable as 2nd return value which contains the wayshrine's zoneId
+-->             in this format: wayshrineNodsId2ZoneId = { [wayshrineNodeId1]= zoneId1, [wayshrineNodeId2]= zoneId2,... }
---> Returns:    wayshrineNodeIds table function lib.GetWayshrineIds(setId)
+--> Returns:    wayshrineNodeIds table function lib.GetWayshrineIds(setId, withRelatedZoneIds)

+--Returns the wayshrineNodeIds's related zoneId, where this wayshrine is located --> Parameters: wayshrineNodeId number
+--> Returns:    zoneId number
+function lib.GetWayshrinesZoneId(wayshrineNodeId)

 --Returns the drop zoneIds as table for the setId
 --> Parameters: setId number: The set's setId